charlesfry/arch-bunny/README.md

 ## What this Arch setup is capable of out-of-the-box

-- A blazing-fast kitty terminal
+- A blazing-fast terminal
 - A vim-keybound compositor
-- Lazyvim with handcrafted bindings and carefully selected plugins for python development and jupyter notebook integration
+- LazyVim with handcrafted bindings, and a real notebook stack: Molten runs Jupyter kernels inside Neovim, with plots and typeset LaTeX drawn inline in the terminal, and `.ipynb` files open as markdown so the same keys work in notebooks and `.md`
 - docker and docker-compose
-- extremely tiny snapshots for reliable rollback (no tmp, logs, cache, or docker)
+- extremely well-scoped snapshots for reliable rollback on minimally-sized snapshots
-- LUKS full-disk encryption, and a one-command factory reset back to the finished-install snapshot
+- LUKS full-disk encryption, and a scripted factory reset back to the finished-install snapshot
-- screenshots with annotation, screen recording, and a colour picker, all on keybinds
+- screenshots with annotation and a colour picker on keybinds, screen recording from the bar
-- battery and Google Calendar notifications with no polling daemon and no API keys
+- battery and Google Calendar notifications with no resident daemon and no API keys
 - ufw, with ufw-docker closing Docker's iptables bypass
 - Nice-to-haves that cost nothing until you reach for them: the Docker daemon is socket-activated rather than running at boot, `conda` is a shell stub that loads